DevMa7e1/SuperSimpleCloud/README.md

 **⚠️Please also keep in mind that this not very secure and should not be used for storing sensitive information.⚠️**

+## How to set up Super Simple Cloud
+1. Download the install.sh script with `wget https://raw.githubusercontent.com/DevMa7e1/SuperSimpleCloud/refs/heads/main/install.sh`
+2. Run the command `chmod +x install.sh` to make the file executable
+3. Run the file `./install.sh` **and you're done!** <sup>very simple indeed</sup>

+#### To run Super Simple Cloud after closing it, you can just type the command `./start.sh` from inside the SuperSimpleCloud-main folder.

 ## Things you might want to know about Super Simple Cloud

 1. **Different colored items are different things**<br>